drhsqlite/fossil-mirror/www/gitusers.md

 sort of command is therefore composed piece by piece:

 <center>◆  ◆  ◆</center>

-**Given:** Git lacks a reliable lookup-by-date index into its log.

-**Goal:** Find the commit ID nearest a given date, you poor unfortunate user.

 “Oh, I know, I’ll search the rev-list, which outputs commit IDs by parsing the log backwards from `HEAD`!
 Easy!”